cwh555/ML-Final-Project/README.md

 If you use this code for your research, please cite our papers.
 ```
 @inproceedings{Deform2025Class,
-  title={Classifying by Deforming: Classification As A Cross Domain Task Via Deformation},
+  title={Learning From Shapes: Classification As A Cross Domain Task Via Deformation},
   author={Anonymous authors},
   year={2025}
 }